dukeatcoding/dXml/readme.markdown

 # Documentation

 dXml is documented thanks to [Tomaz's appledoc](http://github.com/tomaz/appledoc).
 This tool allows use to generate an XCode formatted document bundle which you can install into xcode.
+To install this documentation into Xcode, simply copy the docs/docset directory into ~/Library/Developer/Shared/Documentation/Docsets directory and it should immediately become available in xcode's help system.

+# Adding to your iPhone project

+Adding this library to you project is simple.
+Follow these steps:

+1. Drag the contents of the dmg distribution file into a folder on your system.
+For example ~/ext/api/dXml
+1. Open your xcode project and navigate to *Frameworks*.
+1. Add a new folder in Frameworks.
+This is not necessary but I'd recommend it because it helps keeps things organised.
+I'd call it *dXml*.
+1. Open the installation folder in finder and select all the header files and the lib_dXml.a static library file and drag them to the newly created folder in xcode.
+1. XCode will prompt as to whether you want to copy the files into the project.
+I generally say no.

+That is all you should need to do.

 # The quick guide to dXml